mozilla/jetstream/docs/proposal-0004-jetstream-preview.md

 The queries that get executed will be saved locally into files which makes it possible for users to debug the queries (enrollment and metrics) that get executed.

 Running the preview command will also print out cost estimates for running analyses on the experiment.
+Errors that happen while running the preview analysis will also be printed out locally.

 The jetstream CI will need to be updated to publish jetstream to pypi.
 This way users do not need to pull in the jetstream repository, but can simply run `pip install mozilla-jetstream`.